top of page

 Most people will be aware of sterling silver - also known as 925 silver, which means it's 92.5% silver.
 The additional 7.5% is made up of other metals, usually copper.
 It is due to the copper content that sterling silver can be more prone to tarnishing.

-Silver is usually alloyed with copper to make it harder wearing.
+Silver is usually alloyed with base metals to make it harder wearing.
 The percentage of silver varies as follows:

 Fine silver: 99.9% silver